-- --The average farm acreage and 30 percent of the average acreage will be published in a-- State supplement.
-The 30 percent of the average acreage will be rounded to the closest tenth of a percent. - Note: When an individual applicant has ownership interest in real estate as a member of an entity, the entire acreage owned by the entity will be used for the 30 percent rule determination.
-The applicant's pro-rated ownership share in the entity will not be used to determine the number of acres owned. - Example: The average size farm for the county is 94 acres.
-30 percent of the average, rounded to the nearest tenth, is 28.2 acres.
-Therefore, to meet the beginning farmer requirements, the applicant must own no more than 28.2 acres.
+The average farm acreage and 30 percent of the average acreage will be published in a State supplement.
+The 30 percent of the average acreage will be rounded to the closest tenth of a percent.

+Notes: When an individual applicant has ownership interest in real estate as a member of an entity, the entire acreage owned by the entity will be used for the 30 percent rule determination.
+The applicant's pro-rated ownership share in the entity will not be used to determine the number of acres owned.